 Driver Licensing will accept applications for renewal licences up to two months before they are due to expire, giving you time to plan ahead and ensure that your licence is ready in good time for your holiday.

-If your licence has been lost, stolen, defaced, or damaged, applications for a replacement licence will be accepted at any time.
+If your licence has been lost, stolen, defaced, or damaged you can make an application for a replacement at any time.

 If you do not receive your licence

 If your driving licence has not been delivered within four weeks you should contact DVA Driver Licensing.

 If you do not inform DVA within eight weeks that your licence has not arrived, you must apply for a duplicate licence and pay the relevant fee.

 Once DVA has received your valid application, you can drive before you receive your licence as long as you:

 - have held a Northern Ireland or Great Britain licence issued since 1 January 1976 or another exchangeable licence

 - have made a qualifying application for a licence

 - haven't been refused a licence for medical reasons or for failing to comply with medical enquiries

 - wouldn't be refused a licence for medical reasons (if in doubt, check with your doctor)